 We cover everything from processing firewood to pruning trees, and from sanding a deck to staining a cabinet.
 Whether you need to clear a lot, frame a door, or find the right cordless tools – we have you covered.
 Timber & Battery offers general information on a variety of tools, batteries, and portable devices, so that you understand the benefits and shortcomings of each one.
 And we provide detailed timber and wood tool product reviews to help you make an informed decision when you are ready to purchase.

 The start of any wood project begins with a tree being cut down.
-Chainsaws and axes are perfect for this purpose, though the work of cutting branches is best left to hedge trimmers, pole saws, and limbers.
+Chainsaws (both gas and battery powered chainsaws) and axes are perfect for this purpose, though the work of cutting branches is best left to hedge trimmers, pole saws, and limbers.

 From there, the raw timber needs to be reduced to a more manageable size that is suitable for the intended finished project.
 There are a variety of tools that are suitable for this purpose; wood splitters are particularly adept at helping to reduce the overall size, while wood chippers can be used to discard any timber not required for the finished item.